jarrodparkes/jarrodparkes.github.io/_posts/2019-02-08-it-doesnt-have-to-be-crazy-at-work.md

 **Whatever It Takes**

-- instead ask “what will it take?”
+- instead ask "what will it take?"

 **Have Less to Do**